 Skillet Steak Bites

 Everyone will love these super-simple steak bites—even the kiddos, who will get a kick out of the bite-sized pieces.
 They’re full of flavor but done in just minutes.
-Serve them with mashed potatoes and roast veggies.
+Serve them with mashed potatoes or cauli-mash and roast veggies for a complete meal.

 A good pan sauce is essential to any stovetop meat dish because it boosts flavor.
 So, don’t skimp on the quality red wine.
 If you don’t want to drink it, you don’t want to cook with it.